igor-ka/ngcourse-blog/components-in-angular-1.x-part-1.md

 ## Structure your Application as a Tree of Components

-Angular 2 is all about components and the two aspects worth discussing brienfly are the "whats" and the "whys".
+Angular 2 is all about components and the two aspects worth discussing briefly are the "whats" and the "whys".

 ### What is a Component in Angular 2.0?